winterrdog/simple_linux_inmemory_debugger/README.md

 - Make sure you are ROOT!
 - Assembly( x86_64 or 64-bit ) was written in Intel syntax with the goal of using it with the nasm assembler.

 - There many sites on the internet that can teach you on how to extract shellcode from your target programs( they're many ways trust me ).
-To do this manually, try reading from this gorgeous [site](http://security.cs.pub.ro/hexcellents/wiki/kb/exploiting/shellcode-walkthrough#getting-a-binary-and-byte-string-shellcode) But if you hate that stress, try Neetx's [tool](https://github.com/Neetx/Shellcode-Extractor)
+To do this manually, try reading from this gorgeous [site](http://security.cs.pub.ro/hexcellents/wiki/kb/exploiting/shellcode-walkthrough#getting-a-binary-and-byte-string-shellcode) .
+But if you hate that stress, try [Neetx's tool](https://github.com/Neetx/Shellcode-Extractor)

 - Only works on **GNU/Linux** systems.
 I haven't yet tried to port it to MAC OSX( But you can try it out :) ).